Eugene George Oliver

 - School Northwestern University

 - High School Alleman High School

 - Debut June 6, 1959

 - Born March 22, 1935 in Moline, IL USA

 - Died March 3, 2007 in Rock Island, IL USA

 Primarily a catcher (but also able to play first base and outfield), Oliver made his big league debut with the Cards in 1959.
-After seeing limited playing time in 1959 and 1961, he was the Cardinals starting catcher in 1962, hitting .258 with 14 homers.
-One was hit on the final day of the season, in a game where the Cards beat the Los Angeles Dodgers, forcing the Dodgers into a one game playoff with the San Francisco Giants (which the Giants ultimately won).
+After seeing limited playing time in 1959 and 1961, he was the Cardinals' starting catcher in 1962, hitting .258 with 14 homers.
+One was hit on the final day of the season, in a game where the Cards beat the Los Angeles Dodgers, forcing the Dodgers into a three-game playoff with the San Francisco Giants (which the Giants ultimately won).